Kinto/kinto/cliquet_docs/ecosystem.rst

                        pyramid_debugtoolbar

-There are `many available packages`_, and it is straightforward to build one.
+There are `many available packages <curated list>`_, and it is straightforward to build one.

 .. _curated list: https://github.com/ITCase/awesome-pyramid